Venafi/VenafiPS/docs/functions/Revoke-TppToken.md

 Revoke-TppToken
 ```

-Revoke token stored in session variable from New-TppSession
+Revoke token stored in session variable from New-VenafiSession

 ### EXAMPLE 2
 ```